da4all/da4all.github.io/_cards-copy/critique-an-infographic.md

   This lesson plan offers instructions for a 20-30 minute activity in which students are challenged to rhetorically analyze a Greenpeace infographic about longline fishing.
 The ultimate goal of the activity is to give students practice aligning visuals with rhetorical purposes.

 keywords:
-  - "Visual Rhetoric"
+  - "infographics"
-  - "Rhetoric of Data Visualization"
+  - "rhetoric of data visualization"
-  - "Infographics"
+  - "visual rhetoric"

 metadata:
   source: